-In order to make choices about your health care coverage and treatment, the Plan believes that it is important for you to understand how the Claims Administrator (UHC) interacts with the Plan Sponsor's benefit Plan and how it may affect you.
+Your Relationship with the Claims Administrator (UHC) and the Plan benefit Plan and how it may affect you.
 The Claims Administrator (UHC) helps administer the Plan Sponsor's benefit plan in which you are enrolled.
 The Claims Administrator (UHC) does not provide medical services or make treatment decisions.
 This means: